nicholaswmin/fsm/README.md

 cannot use further inheritance to implement FSM behaviours in addition to their current behaviour, since multiple inheritance is not supported in JS.[^2]

-In these cases (or similar others), pass the object as 2nd argument
-of: `fsm(states, obj)` & the FSM will be setup on the provided object.
+Cases like the above can pass an object as the 2nd argument to: `fsm()` & the FSM will be setup on the provided object.

 > example: A `Turnstile` functioning as both an [`EventEmitter`][ee] & an `FSM`: